AkhilGurrapu/DataSarva-Web/WEBSITE_DOCUMENTATION.md

 ## Conclusion

-The DataAI Consulting website represents a modern, professional web application that effectively combines marketing functionality with lead generation capabilities.
+The DataSarva website represents a modern, professional web application that effectively combines marketing functionality with lead generation capabilities.
 Built with cutting-edge technologies and following best practices, it provides a solid foundation for business growth and client engagement.

 The application successfully demonstrates:
 - **Technical Excellence**: Modern React architecture with TypeScript